biguz/website/README.md

 👉 **[Access the official biguz.net website](https://biguz.net)**

 *Please bookmark this page to stay updated on current domain names and official mirrors.*

+---

+### ⚠️ Region Access Notice

+Please note that user access to the website from **CN, DE, KP, KR, RU, GB, and KZ** is currently restricted.
+This limitation is due to provider-level blocks imposed by the respective local governments.

+If you are accessing from these countries, you may need to use alternative connection methods (such as a VPN or a proxy) to reach the main server.